Friska Womsiwor

 Friska Elisa Womsiwor (born 3 May 1995) is an Indonesian professional footballer who plays as a winger for Liga Nusantara club Nusantara Lampung.

 Club career

 Persipura Jayapura

 He made his professional debut in Liga 1 on 18 April 2017 against Persegres Gresik United.

-On 3 July 2017 against Mitra Kukar, Friska scored a hat trick, with this result: Persipura Jayapura won over Mitra Kukar, 6–0 for Persipura.
-Who he became the second player to score a hat trick in 2017 Liga 1.
-Previously, Madura United and Nigerian striker, Peter Odemwingie did the same thing when Madura United played against Semen Padang in the 11th week, and Madura United won 6–0 in Pamekasan.
+On 3 July 2017, against Mitra Kukar, Friska scored a hat trick and Persipura Jayapura beat Mitra Kukar 6–0.
+He then became the second player to score a hat trick in 2017 Liga 1.
+Previously, Madura United and Nigerian striker, Peter Odemwingie did the same thing when Madura United played against Semen Padang in the 11th week, when Madura United won 6–0 in Pamekasan.

 Persikas Subang

 On 12 August 2024, he was announced on the club's official Instagram account as a new recruit for Persikas Subang for the 2024–25 season.